What to Say in a School Assembly: Inspiring and Engaging Speech Ideas

 What do you say in a school assembly?

-The answer there are many different things that, can be said at a school assembly, Depending on the purpose of the assembly and the audience and students you will amazed.
+The answer is many different things can be said at a school assembly, depending on the purpose of the assembly and the audience and student teachers you will amazed.

 There are many things you could say in a school assembly, depending on the purpose of the assembly and the.
 Here are a few examples of things that might be said at a school assembly: